Learn about actual and potential costs

 Find the vendor to meet your needs

-The top four security monitoring service vendors generate about 60.0% of total market revenue, indicating a high level of market share concentration.
-The security monitoring service market is composed of a few larger national firms and thousands of smaller regional and local companies.
-ProcurementIQ estimates that there are 6,650 suppliers...
+The top four security monitoring service providers generate about 60.0% of total market revenue, indicating a high level of market share concentration.
+ProcurementIQ estimates that there are 6,650 suppliers in the market in total, comprised of a few larger national firms and thousands of smaller regional and local companies. ...
 Subscribe to learn more.

 Questions to ask potential suppliers